aciccarello/ciccarello.me/posts/blog/2026-08-31-i-love-reading-blogs.md

 ## My Ideal Post Format

-But I've also resisted adding "repost" as a kind of post on my site.
+I've resisted adding "repost" as a kind of post on my site.
 It's a format that Twitter and others made popular, but that feels cheap to me.
 I don't want to just parrot what others are posting.
 If I'm sharing it on my main feed, I want to have something to add; a summary, a personal anecdote.